Chatham Islands oystercatcher

-The Chatham oystercatcher or Chatham Island oystercatcher (Haematopus chathamensis) is a species of oystercatcher.
+The Chatham Islands oystercatcher (Haematopus chathamensis) or tōrea tai (Māori), formerly known as the Chatham oystercatcher, is a species of oystercatcher.
 It is a wading bird endemic to the Chatham Islands, New Zealand.
 This species is rated by the IUCN as endangered, and has a current population of 310 to 325 birds (2004 census).
 The main threat is from introduced predators.

 Description

-The Chatham oystercatcher has distinctive black and white plumage and a long, thick orange-red beak.
+The Chatham Islands oystercatcher has distinctive black and white plumage and a long, thick orange-red beak.
 The head, neck, breast, back, wings and tail are black.
 The lower underparts are white with an unclear demarcation on the breast.
-The irises are yellow and the eyes have orange orbital rings.
+The irises are red and the eyes have orange orbital rings.
 The short, thick legs are pink.
 Adults are about 48 cm in length.

 Distribution

-The Chatham oystercatcher is only found on the Chatham Islands, an archipelago about 680 km south east of New Zealand.
+The Chatham Islands oystercatcher is only found on the Chatham Islands, an archipelago about 680 km south east of New Zealand.
 Each of the four main islands has small breeding populations.

 Behaviour

-The Chatham oystercatcher feeds on molluscs and marine worms, digging them out of the sand with its beak and hammering the shells to open them.
+The Chatham Islands oystercatcher feeds on molluscs and marine worms, digging them out of the sand with its beak and hammering the shells to open them.
 They prefer foraging on coastline to lagoon shoreline, foraging mostly on intertidal rock platforms and sandy beaches (though some birds preferred pasture).

 The nest is built on the beach on sandy or rocky shores and consists of a simple scrape.
 Sometimes it is built among low vegetation and may be rather more elaborate.
 Two or three eggs are usually laid.
 Young birds left their birth territory about 33 days after fledging.
 Juvenile birds become mature at about three years of age, and the lifespan is about eight years.
 The success rate of each pair averages 0.44 fledglings per breeding season, with flooding the main cause of egg loss.

 Status

 In the late 1980s, the total population was less than 110 birds, and was feared to be declining.
 By 2006 the total population on the four Chatham Islands was estimated to be 310 to 360 individuals of which fewer than 250 were mature individuals.
-The population is believed to be stable; the IUCN rates the Chatham oystercatcher as "Endangered", and the Department of Conservation as "Nationally Critical".
+The population is believed to be stable; the IUCN rates the Chatham Islands oystercatcher as "Endangered", and the Department of Conservation as "Nationally Critical".
 The main threats faced by this bird are predation, particularly by feral cats on eggs and chicks, and the cattle and sheep which roam onto the beaches and may trample the nests.
-The flightless weka (Gallirallus australis) is also a nest predator.
+The introduced flightless weka (Gallirallus australis) is also a nest predator.